-Maximizing User Onboarding and Activation: Effective Guide for Product-led Companies
+Optimizing User Onboarding and Activation: Effective Guide for Product-led Companies

 Imagine pouring tons of effort into acquiring new users, only to watch most of them fade away without ever using your product’s best features.
 It’s a common scenario: a user signs up for a free trial, pokes around a bit, and then disappears.
 Why?
-Often because they never experienced the “aha” moment – they didn’t reach the value your product offers.
+Often, because they never experienced the “Aha” moment, they didn’t reach the value your product offers.

-Maximizing User Onboarding and Activation: Effective Guide for Product-led Companies
+Optimizing User Onboarding and Activation: Effective Guide for Product-led Companies

 Why Activation Is the Key to Monetization